 At Cross Border Legal Solicitors we are committed to providing a high-quality legal service to all our clients.
-When something goes wrong, we need you to tell us about it so that we can resolve the problem and continually improve our standards.
+If something goes wrong, we need you to tell us about it so that we can resolve the problem and continually improve our standards.

 If you have a complaint, please contact the person who has the conduct of your case in the first instance.